Taiping Rebellion: Names

 Many Western historians refer to the conflict in general as the "Taiping Rebellion".
-Recently, however, scholars such as Tobie Meyer-Fong and Stephen Platt have argued that the term "Taiping Rebellion" is biased because it insinuates that the Qing government was a legitimate government which was fighting against the illegitimate Taiping rebels.
+In 2013, scholars such as Tobie Meyer-Fong and Stephen Platt argued that the term "Taiping Rebellion" is biased, because it insinuates that the Qing government was a legitimate government which was fighting against the illegitimate Taiping rebels.
 Instead, they argue that the conflict should be called a "civil war".
-Other historians such as Jürgen Osterhammel term the conflict "Taiping Revolution" because of the rebels' radical transformational objectives and the social revolution that they initiated.
+Other historians such as Jürgen Osterhammel term the conflict the "Taiping Revolution" because of the rebels' radical transformational objectives and the social revolution that they initiated.